Idiopathic Hypersomnia

 Offers Telehealth

-Lynn Trotti is a Sleep Medicine provider in Atlanta, Georgia.
-Dr. Trotti has been practicing medicine for over 23 years and is rated as an Elite provider by MediFind in the treatment of Idiopathic Hypersomnia.
-Her top areas of expertise are Idiopathic Hypersomnia, Drowsiness, Excessive Daytime Sleepiness, Restless Legs Syndrome, and Hormone Replacement Therapy (HRT).
+Lynn Trotti is a Sleep Medicine provider practicing medicine in Atlanta, Georgia.
+She has been practicing medicine for over 23 years.
+Dr. Trotti is rated as an Elite provider by MediFind in the treatment of Idiopathic Hypersomnia.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Idiopathic Hypersomnia, Drowsiness, Excessive Daytime Sleepiness, Restless Legs Syndrome, and Hormone Replacement Therapy (HRT).
+Dr. Trotti is board certified in American Board Of Psychiatry And Neurology, 2009.

 Elite in Idiopathic Hypersomnia